6 Ways You Can Fix Your Relationship on Your Own

 Empower yourself to bring staying power to your connection.

 In my 25 years as a therapist, I’ve worked with countless couples facing a broad spectrum of challenges.
 Yet, despite the diversity between them in age, occupation, or origin, I’m amazed at the similarities in the patterns and pitfalls that couples fall into.
 When two people walk into my office and start discussing their relationship, the first thing I tell them is to focus on empowering yourself.

 The only person you can change is you.
 If both parties accept this, real change is possible in the relationship.
-With this in mind, I offer you six suggestions on how you can be your own couple’s therapist:
+With this in mind, I offer six suggestions on how you can be your own couple’s therapist.

 It’s important to consider that what are you reacting to now may set off emotions from your past.
 When we are reacting based on old experiences, we often see the present world through a distorted lens.
 For example, a man I spoke to said he could see his “disapproving mother” in his wife through “just a look.”
 Differentiating from destructive past influences is essentially the only way to fully be yourself in your relationship.